Wallets, IDs but no survivors found in China Eastern crash

 The crash site is surrounded on three sides by mountains and accessible only by foot and motorcycle on a steep dirt road in the semitropical Guangxi region, famed for some of China’s most spectacular scenery.

-Rain fell Tuesday afternoon as excavators dug out a path to make access easier, state broadcaster CCTV said.
+Rain fell Tuesday afternoon as excavators dug out a path to make access easier, CCTV said.
 The steepness of the slope made the positioning of heavy equipment difficult.

 A base of operations was set up near the crash site with rescue vehicles, ambulances and an emergency power supply truck parked in the narrow space.
 Soldiers and rescue workers combed the charred crash site and surrounding heavily dense vegetation.